33 Mind-Blowing Old-Fashioned Cleaning Tips That Actually Work

 You don't need a professional carpet cleaning machine to get those greasy stains out of your rugs.
 Instead, simply combine one part salt and four parts rubbing alcohol.

 "Create a thick paste, then apply over the stained area of your carpet," says Dean Davies, cleaning supervisor at Fantastic Services, a cleaning and home organizing company based in the UK.
 However, Davies cautions against rubbing the paste vigorously against the rug's fibers, or you may cause color to bleed or a change in the rug's texture.
+For more guidance on keeping your floor coverings good as new, This Is the Healthiest Way to Clean Your Carpets.

 Grab pet hair from surfaces with a pair of kitchen gloves.